 Be wary of ANY stranger approaching you.
 If they’re able to get close, it’s easy to steal your valuables.
 Also, if they decide to shove or hit you before they grab your stuff, you won’t have enough time to react to the threat.
 Move away from them.
 Keep your distance as much as possible.
 If they follow you, make eye contact and tell them to stay away.
 Seek help from Security or store personnel.
 If it turns out you misread the situation, hey, you can always apologize.
 Better to be embarrassed than to be a victim of violence or theft.

 If you stop at a food court, don’t hang your purse on the back of the chair.
-Put it in your lap.
+Instead, put it in your lap.
 Even putting it on the table can be bad.
 All it takes is for you to get distracted and someone can grab it and run before you realize what’s happened.

 Don’t take your cell phone out of your purse/pocket unless you have to.
 It’s easy for a thief to grab it and run.